 Our curriculum is focused around the four key themes of conservation, communication, conflict and culture.

-Meaningful links are made across big ideas and subjects disciplines to provide a cohesive learning journey.
+Meaningful links are made across big ideas and subjects to provide a cohesive learning journey.
 There is clear progression across year groups and subjects, and a consistent approach throughout the school.
 Not only does our new curriculum reflect the changes within education, but also allows our children to develop a purposeful sense of being within a global community.

 In addition to the four key themes, we recognise the importance of the school within the local community and incorporated a fifth theme, community, into the curriculum.